-Did you know that the average job tenure these days is only 4 years?
-Whether or not you can relate to this statistic, many of us have at one point wondered about changing our career paths and working in a new field.
-Sometimes its as simple as the fact that we dislike not just our current job, but our future career trajectory in our current job, even assuming great success in it.
+Did you know that the average job tenure these days is only four years?
+Whether or not you can relate to this statistic, many of us have at one point wondered whether it's time for changing our career paths and working in a new field.
+Sometimes it's as simple as the fact that we dislike not just our current job, but our future career trajectory in our current job, even assuming great success in it.

 It's not an easy decision to make, but if you've set your sights on an entirely new career, this guide provides the most comprehensive and helpful advice we could find on the topic.
 Our guide is a compilation of the best resources, tips and strategies to help you prepare for and manage through the change.
 While we understand that every situation is different, we believe successful career change is something that does follow certain patterns.
 Here's some career advice to follow.

-To keep things real, we advise you to talk to actual people who work in the field about what their jobs and careers are really like.
-Even if they don't do what you want to do, it might be a blessing in disguise.
-That's because they will still help you get a fuller, better picture of what the whole ecosystem of that profession or type of company will be like.
+To keep things real, we advise you to talk to actual people who work in the field about what their jobs and careers are really like — go on informational interviews.
+Even if they don’t do what you want to do, it might be a blessing in disguise.
+That’s because they will still help you get a fuller, better picture of what the whole ecosystem of that profession or type of company will be like.
 Want to work at a hedge fund?
-Its fine -- and a good thing -- to talk to someone who reconciles trades in operations even if you want to become a portfolio manager.
+It’s fine — and a good thing — to talk to someone who reconciles trades in operations even if you want to become a portfolio manager.

 Some people find it helpful to get the objective feedback and guidance of a professional career coach or career counselor about their career field and whether they are really up for a midlife career change.
 For a career changer, the experienced advice of a professional can be very helpful in making a career change that involves some major career choice adjustments from your current career.